-

 these rivers were...

-Apollonios Rhodios (translated by
+Apollonios Rhodios (tr.

-Peter Green).
-The Argonautika.
+Peter Green), The Argonautika,

 University of